department-for-transport/dftlab-yolo-vehiclecounting/README.md

 https://1drv.ms/f/s!ApLdDEW3ut5fec2OzK4S4RpT-SU

-**These weights must be put in the root folder of the repository.
+**These weights must be put in the root folder of the repository if you want to train the network.
 They are the pretrained weights for the backend only and will be loaded during model creation.
 The code does not work without these weights.**

 The link to the pretrained weights for the whole model (both frontend and backend) of the vehicle detector can be downloaded at: